dtao/PhilosopherDeveloper/source/posts/self-healing-chain.markdown

 my *fault*, but does it *affect* me, and is it something I'm in any position to help *fix*?

-This is the difference between a struggling project where everyone's trying to avoid being blamed for its failure, and one where everyone's actively trying to fix it.
+This is the difference between a struggling project where everyone's trying to avoid being blamed for its failure, and one where everyone's actively trying to solve the problem.
 Which do you think has a greater chance of success?

-When we stop saying "That's not my job" and start focusing on how we can fix the problems our projects face---and stop caring about whose *fault* they are, or who "should" be fixing them---we turn our teams into self-healing chains.
+When we stop saying "That's not my job" and start focusing on how we can fix the problems our projects face---and stop caring about whose *fault* they are, or who "should" be fixing them---our teams become self-healing chains.

 [^harrowing-tales]: I'm young enough that I don't remember ever having to deal with the horrors of series circuits myself!